blyncnov/grimoire-design-magic/README.md

 Live Site URl : [grimoire-design-magic](https://grimoire-design-magic.vercel.app/)

 ## My Process
 I started this `Project` by bootraping Next js and then installing scss ..
-I started by making the folder structure , l checked out web simplified about react folder structure, after few hours i made one myself. i fully Started with the Navigation Component and then the rest of the components.
+I started by making the folder structure , then the rest of the UI components.

 ## Built With